jinfan0931/meic2wrf/README.md

 * A no-GUI script for command line user
 * Add `ll_area_new` for more accurent meic grid area(using [geojson-area](https://github.com/scisco/area)) and `meic2wrf_interp` for linear interpolation instead of nearest interpolation, especially for wrf with a high spatial resolution
 * Example namelist and corresponding wrfinput file

+# update 20210324
+* Delete repeated codes in GUI version
+* Add support for new meic data(as meic file names have changed recently)